segedi-UW/SDC-IDE/README.md

 if we plan on utilizing _injection_ to populate our Controller class with `fx:id` named objects (discussed later).
 **Note that `fx:id` is different from `id`! `id` is used with CSS to define a particular nodes style**.

 Additionally, the controller is specified with the `fx:controller` property (which as you see requires the `xmlns:fx`).
-This is optional for use with controllers, but when we define it in the FXML file, a controller class is instantiated automatically by JavaFX.
+This is optional for use with controllers, but when we define it in the FXML file, an unreferenced controller class is instantiated automatically by JavaFX.
 If we leave this line out, we need to set the controller of the `FXMLLoader` before calling `load()`.
-Note that this is a nice way of getting dynamic controller classes or if we need a controller class without a default constructor.
-In that case we would simply instantiate the controller manually, call `FXMLLoader`'s `setController(Object)` passing our controller and then call `load()` as usual.
-An example of dynamic FXML loading is shown later on in the Dialog section.

 #### Default Property
 In FXML each class has a default property that when no property is specified is modified by the